Lebedev225/web-scraper/README.md

-# Adafruit.com Web Scraper
+# Adafruit.com Product Availability Scraper

 Web scraper takes any Adafruit product and sends a text message followed by a call when the target product becomes available in stock.
+(I used it to snag a Raspberry Pi 4 and it worked like a charm 😇)

 ## Installation